lesc-utfpr/flight_review/README.md

 #### Settings

-- By default the app will load `config_default.ini` configuration file
+- By default the app will load `config_default.ini` configuration file.
+You must add your own file if you want to use the Mapbox API, or Cesium API, etc. This is for map generation, 3D view generation, etc.
 - You can override any setting from `config_default.ini` with a user config file `config_user.ini` (untracked)
 - Any setting on `config_user.ini` has priority over